Nuri22/csDetector/README.md

 - GitHub GraphQL API Explorer
 https://docs.github.com/en/graphql/overview/explorer

--  The files of sentistrength tool are available here: http://sentistrength.wlv.ac.uk/jkpop/
+-  The files of sentistrength tool are "SentiStrength_Data.zip & SentiStrength.jar" and available on:
+    http://sentistrength.wlv.ac.uk/jkpop/
 	 - You need to extrcat the SentiStrength_Data.zip folder.
 	 - You need to install Java in your local device to work with SentiStrength.jar file.
+	 - (-s) parameter for "local directory path to the folder that contains these two files"

 - ConvoKit
   - Setup